Skip to main content

 Mahonia spp.
 Oregon Grape *** native, leathery/holly-like leaves

-Myrica californica Pacific Wax Myrtle ** coastal native, fragrant foliage, large shrub/small tree, protect when young
+Myrica californica Pacific Wax Myrtle ** coastal native, fragrant foliage, large shrub/small tree, protect when young, will eat new growth

 Myrtus communis ‘Compacta’ & ‘Tarrentina’ Common Myrtle *** fragrant foliage, starry white flowers, put in hot/protected sites (zone 8)